 Can we somehow force that all minutiae are selected, as above, prior to being able to use the Target Group tool?
 Also, I would like some tutorial on how to appropriately define and select a Target Group.
 Is this best done within Pianos, or separately, prior to beginning the study?

+Quite a big TODO, but if it’s needed, this can be done – although the mean doesn’t really matter (new shiny tool, or quick-n-dirty hack)

 Level Three

 Christophe, we spoke about defining for the participants what we consider to be operationally useful L3D that we would like them to focus on.
 I like this idea.
 I wonder if we should do a pre-survey before participants begin the study in which we list a number of features that are often considered L3D and ask for each one: (1) Do you consider it to be L3D; and (2) Do you actually use this type of feature and give it weight in casework?
 I think it might be interesting to see if there are things (like pores) that are traditionally thought of as L3D, yet nobody actually uses.